pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 .. _Monty Python: https://en.wikipedia.org/wiki/Monty_Python

-What is a
+What is a programming language?
-programming language?
-We could skip that explanation, and get to the fun part, but this wouldn't be much of a programming course if you left without even knowing what a programming language was.
+This wouldn't be much of a programming course if you left without even knowing what a programming language was!
 So let's get that out of the way.

-What is a programming language?
+What is a Programming Language?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Computers have a Central Processing Unit (CPU_) that are the main "brains" of the